russoedu/myTimer/README.md

 ## Usage

-First, install all nee packages with `npm install`.
+First, install all needed packages with `npm install --only=production` (to install only production dependencies) or `npm install` (that will also install development dependencies).

-Then, create your timers (timers folder).
+Then, update the existing timers or create your own (JSON files in ./timers folder).

 Finaly, run `npm start` and the app will run, alerting you in the computer and on your phone.